nklabs/libnklabs/README.md

 In this case, a UART-based command line interface (CLI) with history, editing and tab-completion.
-Commands are defined near the code they intend to use- there is no need to edit a central command table, or call any registration functions.
+Commands are defined near the code they intend to use- there is no need to edit a central command table or call any registration functions.
 This makes it easy to casually add commands for debugging or bring-up.